-William Anstee, a member of the Swanbourne Ansteys, was born on 15 April 1881 in Arthingworth, Northamptonshire to parents James Anstee (born 1829 in Swanbourne) and Mary Smith (who married in Winslow near Swanbourne in 1857).
-William was the younger brother of James Anstee.
+William Anstee, a member of the Market Harborough Anstees, was born on 15 April 1881 in Arthingworth, Northamptonshire to parents James Anstee and Mary Allen.
+William was the younger brother of fellow Anstey Heroes Francis Anstee and James Anstee.

-In 1901 William was a groom by profession, and by 1911 he had become a barman working in Newington, South London.
+In 1901 William was a groom by profession, and by the 1911 Census he had become a servant barman working at 123 Rodney Road, St Mary Newington.
 He enlisted for active service on 21 February 1916 in Southwark and became a Private in the Army Reserve (F2883 – Middlesex Regiment 27th Battalion), at which point he was living in Potters Bar, Middlesex.
 William then attached to the 101st Training Reserve Battalion (Nbr TR/10748039), then on 21 March 1917 he became Acting Company Quarter Master Sergeant (CQMS) of the Welsh Regiment 13th Battalion (Service Nbr 57336).

 On 18 September 1918, William was reported “missing“, then on 20 November 1918, he was further reported as being “wounded and missing“, having previously been reported “wounded“.
 In fact William had died on 18 September 1918 on the day of the Battle of Epehy, part of the Hundred Days Offensive.